 Which Are the Best Boiling Water Taps Then?

-As previously mentioned, if loose leaf tea is your life and nothing short of perfection will do, then only a kettle or a Quooker tap will do.
-If, however, you’ll be using your tap for coffee, tea (in bags) and your other hot water needs, then we highly recommend the Vellamo Mokka and Cappa taps.
+As previously mentioned, if you absolutely must have 100°C boiling water, then only a kettle or a Quooker tap will do.
+If you feel much the same as we feel, then 98°C is perfectly sufficient (and better for most hot drinks).
+Quooker make an excellent product, but it comes at a high price.
+For quite a lot less, we highly recommend the Vellamo Mokka and Cappa taps.
 Both are WRAS and CE approved and come complete with a boiler unit and filter.
 The boiler has two preset temperature settings and a 2.4 litre capacity - more than enough for your home’s daily needs.
 They use a unique Venturi expansion system which ensures a consistent temperature cup after cup.
 For under £500, they offer exceptional value-for-money.